Hyperbolicity, degeneracy, and expansion of random intersection graphs: Preliminaries

 \subsection{Gromov's Hyperbolicity}

 The concept of $\delta$-hyperbolicity was introduced by Gromov in the context of geometric group theory~\cite{Gromov87}.
-It captures how ``tree-like'' a graph is in terms of its metric structure, and has received attention in the analysis of networks and informatics graphs.
-We refer the reader to~\cite{Kleinberg07,Narayan_The-large-scale_2011,CFHM12_CONF,Jonckheere08}, and references therein, for details on the motivating network applications;
+It captures how ``tree-like'' a graph is in terms of its metric structure, and has received attention in the analysis of real-world networks.
+We refer the reader to~\cite{chen2013hyperbolicity,Jonckheere08,Kleinberg07,Narayan_The-large-scale_2011}, and references therein, for details on the motivating network applications.
+There has been a recent surge of interest in studying the hyperbolicity of various classes of random networks including small world networks~\cite{chen2013hyperbolicity,shang2012lack}, Erd\H os-R\'enyi random graphs~\cite{narayan2012lack}, and random graphs with expected degrees~\cite{shang2013non}.

 There are several ways of characterizing $\delta$-hyperbolic metric spaces, all of which are equivalent up to constant factors~\cite{Bridson09,Chepoi08,Gromov87}.
-Since graphs are naturally geodesic metric spaces when distance is defined using shortest paths, we will use the definition based on $\delta$-slim triangles (originally attributed to Rips~\cite{Gromov87,Bridson09}).
+Since graphs are naturally geodesic metric spaces when distance is defined using shortest paths, we will use the definition based on $\delta$-slim triangles (originally attributed to Rips~\cite{Bridson09,Gromov87}).